raylacerda/raylacerda/README.md

 - 📫 How to reach me: **ray.lacerda@live.com**

-- ⚡ What I like to do: **I like so much reading, basketball and skateboarding...and coding of course**
+- ⚡ What I like to do: **I like so much reading, videogames and surf.**

 <h3 align="center">Connect with me:</h3>
 <div align="center">